roadcross-assistant/Project/README.md

 #### [**Approach 3.3 (precision : 0.90 , recall : 0.77)** ![Approach 3.3](https://img.icons8.com/fluent-systems-filled/18/0366D6/external-link.png)](https://github.com/roadcross-assistant/Project/blob/master/DL/Approach_3.3.py)

 It is an advancement over approach 3.2, in which we have replaced the convolutional layers with larger kernal size with dilated convolutional layers.
-This resulted in a higher inference speed after optimization to TensorRT graph.S
+This resulted in a higher inference speed after optimization to TensorRT graph.

 &nbsp;